 - Advancing diversity and inclusion through multicultural marketing starts with connecting with consumers and building trust.
 Join industry leaders, including CHPA Chair Michelle Wang Goodridge, Dwylett Montgomery, and Regina Shipman from The Procter & Gamble Company as they discuss how it’s done — the importance of making lasting connections and staying relevant, in part by emphasizing what unifies us and what makes us unique.
 Listen to the episode here.

 - Product Donation Program: In an effort to serve marginalized and underserved communities, the Initiatives & Community Outreach Subcommittee launched a product donation program that will provide access to consumer healthcare products to specific communities that are most in need.
-To participate, please email email@example.com and CHPA staff will connect you with a list of recipients.
-Read below to learn more about CHPA’s new partnership with Dispensary of Hope!
+Learn more about how to participate!

 - Completed bias training for all staff